OmarTahon/ToyShop/README.md

                 router.get('/checkout', ItemsController.checkout)

-- If the wallet balance is enough, the purchase process will complite
+- If the wallet balance is enough, the purchase process will complete
 - If the wallet balance is less than the total cost, a message says 'Insufficient Money in your Wallet.
 Go back to the cart from here' will appear
-- When the user chicks on 'here', he will return to his cart to modefy the items to make the total cost less than the wallet balance
+- When the user clicks on 'here', he will return to his cart to modify the items to make the total cost less than the wallet balance

 When the user finishes shopping, he can sign out by clicking on the Sign out button to trigger the following route:

                 router.get('/signout', ItemsController.signout)